New Dynamics of Ageing: Professor Alan Walker, University of Sheffield

 If you speak to people across old age, their focus is not so much about life expectancy, but what their health will be.
 In scientific terms, we call that ‘healthy life expectancy’.
 The problem is that in Britain, unlike some other countries, healthy life expectancy has not kept pace with life expectancy.

-That is a challenge because it means that the demand for health and social care will go up, and people’s lives in old age will be the poorer because in human terms they will experience more disability, more functional limitation.
+That is a challenge because it means that the demand for health and social care will go up, the overall cost of care will rise and people’s lives in old age will be the poorer because in human terms they will experience more disability, more functional limitation.

 How do we measure the quality of life in old age?